 In each district, the Court of Session has been specified as a Special Court to try the cases of offences of atrocities under the PoA Act.
-Government has sanctioned Six exclusive Special Courts out of which three exclusive Special Courts have been functioning at Nagpur, Aurangabad and Mumbai (Thane).
+Three exclusive Special Courts have been functioning at Nagpur, Aurangabad and Mumbai (Thane).

-5.14.5 PUBLICITY MEASURES
+5.14.7 PUBLICITY MEASURES

-During the year 2016, 125 publicity and awareness programmes were conducted.
+During the year 2017, 125 publicity and awareness programmes were conducted.
 805 police officials and 2049 other officials were also sensitized.

-During the year 2016, 1056 number of persons subjected to atrocities were provided Legal Aid.
+During the year 2017, 1145 number of persons subjected to atrocities were provided Legal Aid.

-During the year 2016, 1440 atrocity victims were given relief.
+During the year 2017, 1808 atrocity victims were given relief.